josidbobo/rusty/README.md

-## Bitc wallet
+### Blockchain wallet

-This is a bitcoin wallet implementation using bdk, Tokio and axum.
+This is a bitcoin wallet implementation using bitcoin development kit for Rust, Tokio and axum.